The Bonus Room: A “Hot Button” in Architectural Design

 4. Opportunity to stay in your current home for as long as you want

-The two-story, four-bedroom Craftsman home design (#153-1781) comes with a lot of amenities, including this bonus room on the second level.
+This two-story, four-bedroom Craftsman home design (top) comes with a lot of amenities, including the bonus room (middle) on the second level.
+Floor plan of the second level with bonus room above garage is shown at bottom.
+(See full floor plans, for plan #153-1781 here.)